samlist21/Dewey/README.md

 - [ ] Add Microphone to Dewey
 - [ ] Get Dewey voice recognition working
 - [ ] Figure out how to break this file into multiple files.
 It is getting too long.
-- [ ] Fix rogue acrrige returns from Arduino.
+- [ ] Fix rogue carrige returns from Arduino.
 - [X] Fixed Dewey so that if Arduino serial port is not working then the program exits gracefully
+- [ ] Fix GLCD need for absolute path

 ## Wish List